sider/sider-docs/docs/getting-started/working-with-issues.md

 ## Who Can Close Issues?

-By default users with write or admin permissions can close issues.
+By default, users with write or admin permissions can close issues.

 You can also change this restriction to only users with admin permissions.
 See [Restricting access to Close button](../advanced-settings/restricting-access-to-close-button.md).